And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 If your lab tech wants to smoke, knock yourself out, pal.

-You know, it's it's your life, it's your body.
+You know, it's your life.

-So anyway, wow, 14 issues in one, as St. Luke's Hospital and Health Network in Bethlehem, PA says they're want to improve they want to improve the health of their 7,000 employees and reduce health costs beginning May 1st.
+As St. Luke's Hospital and Health Network in Bethlehem PA says, they want to improve the health of their 7,000 employees and reduce health costs.

-All prospective employees will be screened for nicotine and will be ineligible for a job if they test positive.
+Beginning May 1st, all prospective employees will be screened for nicotine and will be ineligible for a job if they test positive.

 How long does nicotine stay in your body?

-I remember a few years ago, someone told me there was a major cottage industry at all the head shops where you need to go in to buy a Scooby-Doo bong and a mirror and some disc golf accessories, and you can also get um uh, you know, uh peepee free or whatever the product name was, drink this stuff, and even if you've been uh uh you know token up um uh like David Crosby, you you uh you can pass a drug test.
+And I remember a few years ago, someone told me there was a major cottage industry at all the head shops where you need to go in to buy a Scooby-Doo bong and a mirror and some disc golf accessories.

-Are we gonna ha are we gonna have that now?
+Are we going to have that now?

 Thank you, Mike.